oernster/3D-printing-info/filament-experiences.md

 AVOID Amazon basics PLA… the filament is just whatever the cheapest is when they order a batch making it quite random in quality.
 It is quite possible that one spool is just fine, then the next one will just just clog.
-Also, AVOID filament from printer manufacturers.
+Also, AVOID filament from printer manufacturers; with the key exception of prusament from prusa.